 Regardless of your studies, one of the most significant advantages of earning a degree online is the flexibility these programs offer.
 Many online computer science degree programs are delivered asynchronously, which means students can access their lessons and turn in assignments according to their own schedule, with no regular class meetings.
 Even synchronous programs, which have pre-scheduled virtual classes, are more flexible than traditional in-person programs, in which students must be in a specific location to attend class.
 Flexible scheduling is particularly valuable to students balancing schoolwork with other responsibilities like a job or caregiving.

 Data consistently shows a higher level of education correlates to higher salaries and employment rates.
-According to the Bureau of Labor Statistics (BLS), the median weekly earnings for individuals with a bachelor’s degree are $1,432, compared to $935 for those with some college but no degree and $853 for those with only a high school diploma.
-Computer science jobs, which require a bachelor’s degree, can be some of the most lucrative available.
-The BLS reports that the median annual salary for jobs in the computer and IT industry is $100,530.
+According to the Bureau of Labor Statistics (BLS), the median weekly earnings for individuals with a bachelor’s degree are $1,493, compared to $992 for those with some college but no degree and $899 for those with only a high school diploma.
+Computer science jobs, most of which require a bachelor’s degree, can be some of the most lucrative available.
+The BLS reports that the median annual salary for jobs in the computer and IT industry is $104,420.

 Online learning also removes accessibility barriers to education.
 Students who don’t live near a college campus or find learning in a traditional classroom environment challenging can still earn their degrees without needing to be in person.
-Rather than be limited to the programs at schools in their vicinity, online learners have a wider variety of programs to choose from.
-This variety can be helpful to students who want to specialize in a particular area of computer science or work with a specific faculty member.
+Rather than be limited to the programs at schools in their vicinity, online learners can select a program from various schools.
+This can be particularly helpful to students who want to specialize in a certain area of computer science or work with a specific faculty member.

 Cons of Earning an Online Computer Science Degree

-When considering whether an online computer science degree is worth it, it’s important to note that online learning is not for everyone.
-Remote learning relies heavily on pre-recorded lectures, videos, reading and homework assignments, and exams.
-Students who benefit more from in-person interactions with faculty and classmates and hands-on experiences may find online programs more challenging.
-Earning a degree remotely also requires strong time management and organizational skills, self-motivation, and learning independently.
-Students must assess their academic needs and aptitudes before deciding if an online degree is worth it.
+Although there are a number of pros to online learning, it’s not necessarily the right fit for all students.
+Remote learning relies heavily on pre-recorded lectures, videos, reading and homework assignments, and exams, and students must feel comfortable learning independently.
+Those who benefit from in-person interactions with faculty and classmates and hands-on experiences may find online programs more challenging.
+Earning a degree remotely also requires strong time management and organizational skills.
+Students must honestly assess their academic needs and aptitudes before deciding if an online degree is the best path.

 A critical factor in whether an online degree is worth it is the connections students make through classes, internships, jobs, extracurricular activities and clubs, pre-professional organizations, and other experiences.
 These connections play a significant role in future job opportunities, but online computer science degree programs, particularly asynchronous programs, often limit how much students can interact and network.
 When researching online computer science degrees, students should inquire about what networking opportunities are available to remote students.